nicole-dwenger/cdslanguage-network/README.md

 ## Description
 > This project relates to Assignment 3: Network Analysis of the course Language Analytics.

-Additional:
-- Attempt to implement coreference resolution on entities (time-consuming)
-- Bundle your code up into a Python class, focusing on code modularity
-- Let the user define which graphing algorithm they use (pretty tricky)
-- Are there other ways of creating networks, rather than just document co-occurrence? (really tricky)

-Network Analysis ..

-Can be used to find entities, which are occuring together in the same document.
+Network Analysis can be applied in many different ways and for different purposes across different fiels of research.
+One of these fields is NLP.
+For instance, it can be used to find named entities which are occuring in the same document, and thus explore relationships or the importance of different entities (nodes) in a given network.

+In this project, networks of names enitites of persons in fake and real news are explored.
+For this, a dataset of fake and real news from [Kaggle](https://www.kaggle.com/nopdev/real-and-fake-news-dataset) is used.
+Network graphs and measures are generated for both subsets of REAL and FAKE news, and for all news.

-The aim of this project was to build a reusable command-line tool to perform a simple network analysis.
-The data used for this project was dataset of real and fake news from kaggle.
-Thus, this script contains both a script to extract a weighted edgelist of this particular dataset, and a rather generalisable script to conduct a simple network analysis of a preprocessed, weighted edgelist.
-Further, this project aims to illustrate how functions for the network analysis can be bundled up into a class.
+This repository provides a script to extract a weighted edgelist of texts in the fake and real news dataset.
+More importantly, it provides a generalisable command-line script for simple network analysis.
+This script can not only be used for the fake and real news dataset, but for any dataframe of similar structure as the weighted edgelist generated from this data (see more information below).
+Lastly, this script also served the purpose of illustrating how functions of the network analysis can be bundled up into a class for modularity.

 ## Methods